MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpcameraredirconfigcollection-count.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die Anzahl der [imsrdpcameraredirconfig](imsrdpcameraredirconfig.md) -Objekte in der Auflistung.
+Die Anzahl der [IMsRdpCameraRedirConfig-Objekte](imsrdpcameraredirconfig.md) in der Auflistung.

 ## <a name="requirements"></a>Anforderungen